MSc Engineering with Management

 Programme structure

-Core units provide a common platform of underpinning skills and knowledge at a postgraduate level to help you understand key principles of management and business practices and to develop the interdisciplinary skills required for leadership in engineering and technology industries.
+Core units provide a common platform of underpinning skills and knowledge at a postgraduate level to help you understand key principles of management and business practices and to develop the interdisciplinary skills required for leadership in the engineering and technology industries.

 Units include Strategic Business Management for Engineers to provide fundamentals of what strategy is and differentiate it from other business activities.
-The programme is designed to develop your analytical and critical skills in the strategic management issues facing technological organisations in today's fast-changing environment.
+The unit is designed to develop your analytical and critical skills in the strategic management issues facing technological organisations in today's fast-changing environment.

 Finally, you will complete a supervised research-based dissertation project.